tomaka/luawrapper/README.md

 `writeVariable` supports both `std::function` and native function pointers or references.

-The function's parameters and return type are handled as if they were read and written by `readVariable` and `writeVariable`.
+The function's parameters and return type are handled as if they were read and written by `readVariable` and `writeVariable`, which means that all types supported by these functions can also be used as function parameters or return type.
-If there are not enough parameters or if parameters are of the wrong type, then a Lua error is triggered.
+If there are not enough parameters or if parameters are of the wrong type while calling the function from within Lua, then a Lua error is triggered.

 If you pass a function object with a single operator(), you can also auto-detect the function type using `writeFunction`: